Personal profile

 Research interests

-Occupational therapy and community development- I have a great passion for community development and have set up and co-founded various projects which include a community hub which aims to promote social inclusion and reduce isolation and a community orchard (planted in January 2018).
+Occupational therapy and community development- I have a great passion for community development and have set up and co-founded various projects, including a community hub (which aims to promote social inclusion and reduce isolation) and a community orchard.

-Intergenerational activities- I set up and run an Intergenerational Supper Club once a month which provides an opportunity for younger and older people to interact, share stories and explore activities together.
+Intergenerational activities- I created and continue to run an Intergenerational Supper Club which provides opportunity for younger and older people to participate, interact, share stories and explore activities together.

 Approach to teaching

-I was a student at Brighton University and completed my MSc in Health Through Occupation in 2003.
-The knowledge, experiences and confidence I gained throughpout the course enabled me to apply for a post within a Community Mental Health Team as the only occupational therapist.
-I was therefore able to develop the role and my identity as an OT early on in my career.
-Once I was established I returned to the University to provide fixed resource sssions which were focussed on a community mental health area and then to facilitate occasional PBL sessions.
-PBL had been at the core of my University experience and I was committed to developing my skills as a PBL facilitator.
-After over 10 years of working within the NHS I fulfilled my aspiration of becoming an occupational therapy lecturer here at Brighton University in July 2018.
-I am again keen to develop my role with the clinical experience I have and with my own experience as a student and to support the next generations of occupational therapists through their learning experiences and into work places, communities and beyond.
+I completed my MSc in Health Through Occupation at the University of Brighton in 2003.
+The knowledge, understanding and confidence I gained throughout the course enabled me to apply for a post within a Community Mental Health Team as the only occupational therapist.
+I was therefore able to develop the role and my identity as an occupational therapist early on in my career.
+Once I was established, I returned to the University to provide fixed resource sssions which were focused on community mental health practice and to facilitate Problem Based Learning sessions.
+PBL had been at the core of my University experience and I was committed to developing my skills as a facilitator.
+After over 15 years of working within the NHS, I fulfilled my aspiration of becoming an occupational therapy lecturer here at the University of Brighton in July 2018.
+The transition from clinical practitioner to Senior Lecturer has been a wonderful period of personal & professional growth.
+Teaching across both courses, leading the BSc learners final two modules, supporting Dr Bex Twinley to develop & run the successful All About Occupation seminar series, creating and facilitating Community Arts Therapeutic Occupations sessions, enabling three cohorts to collaboratively work on a creative project to symbolise their legacy, facilitating the annual Diverse Conference & most recently, leading the post-graduate module Promoting Health, Well-being and Resilience through Participation.
+I am committed to continue to develop my role to support the next generations of occupational therapists through their learning experiences and into practice settings, communities and beyond.

 Education/Academic qualification